Princess Power: Season 2 (2023)

+Season 3 (2024)

 Development

-Development Princess Power began in 2018 after it was optioned by Atomic Cartoons.
+Development of Princess Power began in 2018 after it was optioned by Atomic Cartoons.

 It was important for the show to examine the aspects embodied by traditional animated princesses and look at how it might be possible to preserve the elements that draw so many people towards them, especially young children, but evolve that definition to prioritize being more active, empathetic, and to also just be yourself.